MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgAnswerCommunicationCall.md

 The current timeout value is 15 seconds for regular scenarios, and 5 seconds for policy-based recording scenarios.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaAnswerCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaAnswerCommunicationCall?view=graph-powershell-beta)

 ## SYNTAX

 ### AnswerExpanded (Default)